 Jim: The first thing in terms of the use case, let’s just take for example, a typical smaller advisory firm.
 The first thing in terms of organizing their meetings is to understand how many they have and that’s the first thing sounds very simple, but pretty basic and very helpful.
-So the whole range of meetings you can put inside in the conversation or from the earliest introductory meeting all the way through to the review, review meetings or even any ad hoc meetings I work on so the first thing to do is to figure out what what meetings.
+So the whole range of meetings you can put inside in the Conversation Hub from the earliest introductory meeting all the way through to the review, review meetings or even any ad hoc meetings that would come.
+So the first thing to do is to figure out what meetings.
 So that’s the first part of the process.
-And within that, again, this is all templated what topics would you have within those meetings, how to design and structure those meetings is is remarkably quick.
-So it’s all the meetings that you will be having up to and including some self directed meeting.
-So if you do want to push it in a meeting structure, information that you want to gather from the client in advance or newsworthy information that you want to push out, all the templates that would be the classic use case and it’s basically for anything to do with the screen based technology that you have in your office where you want to be hosting meeting.
+And within that, again, this is all templated what topics would you have within those meetings, so the design and structure of those meetings is remarkably quick.
+So it’s all the meetings that you will be having up to and including some self-directed meetings.
+So if you do want to push it in a meeting structure, information that you want to gather from the client in advance or newsworthy information that you want to push out, it also does that.
+So it’s all the meetings, all the templates that would be the classic use case and it’s basically for anything to do with the screen based technology that you have in your office where you want to be hosting meeting.
 So that’s the standard use case.
 And as you move into the larger enterprise enterprise firms, you will see that the whole meeting quality and the consistency is also required and mandatory need there so there’ll be a difference in the in the use case between those two types of firms.
-What that’s the typical use case, Craig.
+So that’s the typical use case, Craig.

 How Enterprises Can Leverage the Meeting Quality Score